There are many tips for stopping snoring:

 Rule Out Medical Conditions That Can Cause Snoring

-If you have tried the natural and snoring aid approaches above to combat your snoring but haven’t had any luck, it could be a good idea to consult your GP.
+If you have tried the natural and snoring aid approaches above to combat your snoring but are suffering, you should consider contacting a healthcare professional.

-Most snoring is completely harmless, apart from being the cause of a few grumpy conversations with those you’re depriving of a peaceful night’s sleep, but loud or particularly disruptive snoring can be a symptom of obstructive sleep apnea.
+Most snoring is completely harmless, apart from being the cause of a few grumpy conversations with those you’re depriving of a peaceful night’s sleep.
+Loud or particularly disruptive snoring however can be a symptom of obstructive sleep apnoea.

-It’s important to know that not everyone that snores has this sleep disorder but if your snoring is combined with a choking or gasping sound, you may be suffering from this potential serious condition that causes your body to temporarily stop breathing when you sleep.
+It’s important to know that not everyone that snores has this sleep disorder.
+If your snoring is combined with a choking or gasping sound, you may be suffering from this potentially serious condition.
+This is when your body temporarily stops breathing when you sleep.

-In these cases, you will need to be diagnosed by a doctor and continuous positive airway pressure (CPAP) therapy will usually be used to keep your airways open at night.
-CPAP involves a stream of air being provided through a mask that you wear while you sleep to eliminate the choking or snoring that is disrupting your sleep as your body is no longer deprived of oxygen.
+In these cases, you will need to be diagnosed by a doctor and continuous positive airway pressure (CPAP) therapy will usually be used.
+This keeps your airways open at night.
+CPAP involves a stream of air being provided through a mask that you wear while you sleep.
+Thus eliminating the choking or snoring that is disrupting your sleep, so your body is no longer deprived of oxygen.

 If you have any concerns about the severity of your snoring or whether it could be a symptom of a serious sleep disorder, we recommend speaking to your doctor in the first instance.

 Now we have shared some simple tips to help you stop snoring, we will explore the wider topic of snoring including why we snore in the first place, who is more likely to snore and how to diagnose snoring in the rest of this article.